Spiro and GDPR

 To be super clear, Spiro will only process your data based on your instructions as the data controller.

-Lastly, it is important to to understand that Spiro Technologies, Inc. is a Delaware (US) Corporation and is your contractual partner.
-Even though we’re based in the United States at 359 Newbury Street, Boston MA 02115, if your data contains information about EU residents it’s important that you and Spiro both maintain GDPR compliance.
+Lastly, it is important to understand that Spiro Technologies, Inc. is a Delaware (US) Corporation and is your contractual partner.
+Even though we’re based in the United States at 229 Berkeley St, 4th floor, Boston, MA 02116, if your data contains information about EU residents it’s important that you and Spiro both maintain GDPR compliance.

 Where is Your Data Stored?